 The Board of Directors has determined that each of Messrs.
-Burtch, Butkin, Ille, Munson, Rhodes, Perry, Shelley and Ms. Lapidus is an "independent director" in accordance with the current listing standards of the NYSE.
+Benham, Burtch, Butkin, Ille, Munson, Perry, Shelley and Ms. Lapidus is an "independent director" in accordance with the current listing standards of the NYSE.

 The Board of Directors has affirmatively determined that each of Messrs.
-Burtch, Butkin, Ille, Munson, Rhodes, Perry, Shelley and Ms. Lapidus has no material relationship with the Company whether directly or as a partner, stockholder or officer of an organization that has a relationship with the Company.
+Benham, Burtch, Butkin, Ille, Munson, Perry, Shelley and Ms. Lapidus has no material relationship with the Company whether directly or as a partner, stockholder or officer of an organization that has a relationship with the Company.
 Directors responded to a questionnaire asking about their relationships with us (and those of their immediate family members) and other potential conflicts of interest.
-In addition, the Board of Directors reviewed and considered information related to transactions, relationships, or arrangements between us and the directors or parties related to the directors and determined that each of the directors listed above are independent, and that the members of the Audit, Compensation, and Nominating Committees meet the independence tests of the NYSE and the SEC.
+In addition, the Board of Directors reviewed and considered information related to transactions, relationships, or arrangements between us and the directors or parties related to the directors (including those described under "Related Party Transactions") and determined that each of the directors listed above are independent, and that the members of the Audit, Compensation, and Nominating Committees meet the independence tests of the NYSE and the SEC.